pjhaest/pydov/docs/endpoints.rst

 Accessing DOV data
 ==================

 DOV manages and publishes a lot of data about the soil, subsoil and groundwater of Flanders.
-Next to our userfriendly and easy-to-use `web applications <https://www.dov.vlaanderen.be/portaal>`_ like the 'DOV Verkenner', all of our data is also available in various publicly available services providing standards-based access to our content.
+Next to our userfriendly and easy-to-use `web applications <https://www.dov.vlaanderen.be/portaal>`_ like the 'DOV Verkenner', the data are also available in various publicly available services providing standards-based access to our content.
+Mind that not all data are publically available.
+This is discussed further below for access to raw data.

 This document describes the standards and endpoints we use so you'll be able to find the data you need and use it in your projects.